benroberts999/ampsci/doc/03-Contributing.md

 * Branch from the appropriate parent branch (usually `dev`).
 * Create a new branch with a clear, descriptive name.
 * It's a good idea to regularly incorporate updates from the parent branch, which will likely also be undergoing continuing changes
-  * Rebasing (`git rebase`) is preferred.
+  * Rebasing (`git rebase dev`) is preferred.
   * If you are new to rebasing, consider doing on a temporary branch first.
-  * Ideally, if your changes are will targetted, there will not be conflicts, however, they do arise
+  * Ideally, if your changes are well targetted, there will not be conflicts, however, they do arise
   * Resolve conflicts carefully and test after rebasing.
+  * It is OK to submit a pull request without rebasing from dev if it's too difficuly; but that just means I'll have to do it.
+If it's too hard to resolve all conflicts, the pull request may be rejected

 <div class="shell-block">
 ```bash